 Learn about the dog's personality

-Lastly, all dogs are prone to certain medical conditions.
-Of course, it's impossible to know your pup's exact fate, you can know what to prepare for.
+Certain breeds are prone to certain medical conditions.
 For example, flat-faced dogs may be prone to breathing problems and a large dog may be prone to suffer from hip dysplasia.
-It's nothing to be alarmed about, it just helps to know as much as you can going in.
+It's nothing to be alarmed about, but it helps to be prepared.